-Stephen Prince is a professor of cinema in Virginia Tech’s School of Performing Arts and holds an appointment in Film and Media at the University of Copenhagen, Denmark.
+Stephen Prince is a professor of cinema in Virginia Tech’s School of Performing Arts and is the President of the Society for Cognitive Study of the Moving Image.
 He received his Ph.D from the Annenberg School of Communication at the University of Pennsylvania.

 He is the editor of the prize-winning journal, Projections: The Journal for Movies and Mind.
 He is a former president of the Society for Cinema and Media Studies, the world’s largest organization of film scholars and film academics, and he was the Book Review Editor for Film Quarterly for eleven years

 Prince has written numerous highly regarded books that examine cinema in its historical, aesthetic, social and technological contexts.
 His books on director Akira Kurosawa, on movie violence, on digital images, and on the political history of cinema have been praised by journals including Film Quarterly, American Cinematographer, Library Journal, Choice and others.